lowndesc/MSPPIotCapstone/Lab2/README.md

 plus the following additional work products, referenced by deliverables:

-- Architecture Subsystems Excel document
+- Architecture subsystem data table in Excel (referenced in Architecture Visio)